vimpostor/sphere/README.md

 # Sphere

-Sphere is a browser proxy application, that can register different handlers for http/https URI schemes, similar to how [Android apps can register to be the default app for just specific https URLs](https://developer.android.com/guide/topics/manifest/data-element#path) with `android:pathAdvancedPattern`.
+Sphere is a Linux browser proxy application, that can register different handlers for `http/https` URI schemes, similar to how [Android apps can register to be the default app for just specific https URLs](https://developer.android.com/guide/topics/manifest/data-element#path) by setting `android:pathAdvancedPattern`.

 It works by registering sphere as the default browser, which just acts as a proxy that delegates to the correct final application via rules given in a configuration file.